Plaban-Kumar-Mondal/Blog_App/README.md

 # Blog_App
 A simple blog app build with MERN Stack

-# Run this command in the project file
+# :rocket: Run this command in the project file :fire:
 `npm install`